Spirit Aero revenue rises 10 percent as aircraft demand grows

-Spirit Aerosystems Holdings Inc (SPR.N), a major supplier of aircraft components to Boeing Co (BA.N) and Airbus EAD.PA, reported a 10 percent rise in quarterly revenue due to strong demand for large commercial aircraft.
+Spirit Aerosystems Holdings Inc, a major supplier of aircraft components to Boeing Co and Airbus, reported a 10 percent rise in quarterly revenue due to strong demand for large commercial aircraft.

 Shares of the company, which makes fuselages, wings and propulsion systems for aircraft, were up 9 percent in opening trading on Friday.